All Things Stewart Springs

 Easily fostering positive radical uplift in body-mind-spirit when pursued mindfully, the policy was light years cheaper and FASTER than anything as experienced in the Springs's appropriately nature-rich, purifying-intent environment and ratcheted up through the grounds' powerful mineral waters and believed magnifying vortex energies that amplify whatever one is focused on.

-Or they'd been so intent on re-purposing the place to expedite doing their own thing that, beyond simply rejecting clothing-optional spa, they honestly never gave a flying leap about providing spa service, period.
-That, or, again (here giving some benefit of the doubt), maybe a conventional, cloth-bound one they'd've been okay with, but Stewart's ingrained body-liberating, 18-year tradition couldn't be flipped to the old, body-oppressive one.
-So simply junking the entire bathhouse operation was the logical solution, recycling the valuable 'realty' -- the word is 'reality' without the all-seeing 'i' -- for other uses more in line with advancing their shtick and revenue generating schemes.
+Or they'd been so intent on re-purposing the place to expedite doing their own thing that, beyond simply rejecting clothing-optional spa, they perhaps never gave a flying leap about providing spa service, period.
+That, or, again (here giving some benefit of the doubt), maybe a conventional, cloth-bound one they'd've been okay with, kinda sorta, or at least for a while, but Stewart's ingrained body-liberating, 18-year tradition couldn't be flipped to the old, body-oppressive ways.
+So simply junking the entire bathhouse operation was the logical solution, recycling the valuable 'realty' -- the word is 'reality' without the all-seeing 'i' -- for other uses more in line with advancing their shtick and getting rid of the rabble who thought of the place as a quasi public institution.

-One day early on during the years-long sales negotiations, the writer spotted a person he later concluded was one of Pneuma's high muckety mucks if not the grand master himself.
-He was cruising the bathhouse hallway completely caught up in his own world, walking purposefully as he matter-of-factly checked out the space, pointedly ignoring everyone around him as if they weren't even there.
+One day early on during the years-long sales negotiations, the writer spotted a person he later concluded was one of Pneuma's high muckety mucks, if not the grand master himself.
+He was cruising the bathhouse hallway completely caught up in his own world, walking purposefully as he matter-of-factly checked out the space, pointedly ignoring everyone around him as if they didn't even exist.

-It felt like any real appreciation he might've held for genuine healing spas would've fit in a thimble with enough room left over to hang out a " Space for Rent" sign.
+It felt like any real appreciation he might've held for genuine healing spas serving the public good would've fit in a thimble with enough room left over to hang out a " Space for Rent" sign.

 In a nutshell: immediate affordable soul enrichment and body-spirit-mind healing -- once had by anyone entering the realm with a few shekels, an open mind and heart and willingness to embrace nature's wisdom, maybe overcoming lingering exaggerated body self-consciousness (or who didn't get bent out of shape by those who did) -- was being indifferently sacrificed, along with the very bathhouse itself, to a mindset promoting a delayed, pricey kind, led by professionals invested in super-structured, formalized, tell-me-I'm-not-crazy-Doc psychotherapy...